5 min read

 A seismic shift is happening in the global workforce landscape.
 The traditional, rigid structures of full-time employment are gradually giving way to more flexible, project-based engagements.

-This alternative — often referred to as contingent work — requires trained contingent workforce management skills to effectively employ it.
+This alternative — often referred to as contingent work — requires specialized workforce management skills to effectively leverage it.
+Terms like freelancers, independent contractors, and temporary workers describe these diverse types of workers.
 Studies predict that 50% of the US workforce will be made up of freelancers or contingent workers by the end of the decade, and that’s not too far-fetched given we’re already at 36%.
+This shift is not only driven by the need for flexibility but also by the potential for significant cost savings.

 Fortunately, you’re not on your own.
 We’re here to help.

-Below, we’ll walk you through everything you need to know about contingent workforce management to capitalize on this growing flexible talent and use it to meet your organization’s objectives more efficiently.
+Below, we’ll walk you through everything you need to know about contingent workforce management to help you leverage this flexible talent and meet your organization’s objectives efficiently.

 What Is Contingent Workforce Management?